Search our forum for internships: https://ischool.arizona.edu/forum/internships-fellowships

 Employers: Before offering your internship to our students, please read our Site Supervisor Guidelines.
 If your opportunity fits the guidelines along with our school profile, follow our instructions on what to include in your internship listing.
 Please send internship announcements to Dr. Diana Daly, email@example.com.

 We also recommend you list your internship on Handshake and filter to select our students: https://www.career.arizona.edu/welcome-employers.

 Internships can be paid or unpaid experiences on your own time, or they can be positions that you make 'count' for 3-units of credit.
 We recommend that all undergraduate students engage in at least one internship experience during their college career.

-For ideas and preparation, Career Services can certainly help.
-Check the iSchool's online forum, get registered on WildCat JobLink and check out Internships.com for additional resources.
-Career Services also offers The Edge Internship Readiness Program, a free program to help students prepare for and find internships, as well as LEAP (for non-credit internships).
+If you need more info, the Office of Student Engagement & Career Development is an invaluable resource.
+Get registered on Handshake and check out Internships.com for additional resources.
+Student Engagement & Career Development also offers The Edge Internship Readiness Program, a free program to help students prepare for and find internships.

 LinkedIn is another resource for internships!
 Here are customized LinkedIn searchs for iSchool-related Internships in Arizona: Information Technology Internships, Digital Internships, Social Media Internships, SEO (Search Engine Optimization) Internships, Graphic Design Internships, PR and Communications Internships.